bmatsuo/Skyrim-Alchemy/README.markdown

 **Finding two-ingredient potions with a given effect(s)**

-When finding pairs of ingredients with given effects, query the PairSetEffectView to avoid duplicates.
+When finding pairs of ingredients with given effects, query the PairSetEffects view to avoid duplicates.

-    sqlite> SELECT Ingredient1, Ingredient2 FROM PairSetEffect WHERE Effect = "Damage Health" ...> INTERSECT
+    sqlite> SELECT Ingredient1, Ingredient2 FROM PairSetEffects WHERE Effect = "Damage Health" ...> INTERSECT
-       ...> SELECT Ingredient1, Ingredient2 FROM PairSetEffect WHERE Effect = "Slow"
+       ...> SELECT Ingredient1, Ingredient2 FROM PairSetEffects WHERE Effect = "Slow"
     Deathbell|River Betty
     sqlite>

 **Finding three-ingredient potions with a given effect(s)**

-It seems the fastest/simplest way to find potions with combinations of effects is to intersect simple queries over TripleEffect.
+It seems the fastest/simplest way to find potions with combinations of effects is to intersect simple queries over TripleEffects.
 Let's make a stat crippling poison.

 *Note*: This query may take a long time, useful output should be written down or saved somewhere to avoid recomputation

-    sqlite> SELECT Ingredient1, Ingredient2, Ingredient3 FROM TripleEffect WHERE Effect LIKE "%Damage Health" ...> INTERSECT SELECT Ingredient1, Ingredient2, Ingredient3 FROM TripleEffect WHERE Effect LIKE "%Damage Magicka" ...> INTERSECT SELECT Ingredient1, Ingredient2, Ingredient3 FROM TripleEffect WHERE Effect LIKE "%Damage Stamina";
+    sqlite> SELECT Ingredient1, Ingredient2, Ingredient3, COUNT(*) AS NumEffects
+       ...> FROM TripleEffect
+       ...> WHERE Effect LIKE "%Damage%" AND (Effect LIKE "%Health" OR Effect LIKE "%Magicka" OR Effect LIKE "%Stamina") ...> GROUP BY Ingredient1, Ingredient2, Ingredient3
+       ...> ORDER BY NumEffects DESC;
     Nightshade|Butterfly Wing|Human Heart
     Small Antlers|Butterfly Wing|Human Heart
     sqlite> SELECT Effect FROM PairEffect WHERE Ingredient1 = "Nightshade" AND Ingredient2 = "Butterfly Wing"